 This remarkable and unorthodox process of revelation began during our product development, as we discovered the relationship between building shape and turbine performance.
 It continued when we discovered the boost achievable when removing a center shaft for rotation while measuring sound impact on buildings.
 And it culminated in the actual contractual structure between installation partner, utility and buyer, with Hover both directly & indirectly.
-Each one of these efforts had its direct impact on cost per kWh; but taken together the numbers did more than add up … they had exponential impact!
+Each one of these efforts had its direct impact on cost per kWh, but taken together the numbers did more than add up… they had an exponential impact!
 Thus, literally, power was created through better relationships.

 Through focusing on the amazing value that each of our technical partners brings to the table, together with the physical elements of an actual DER installation, such as onsite wind variables, building shapes, force loads, product shape and aerodynamics, and then adding to that combination the very customized, variable load of any given building, and this results in a complex algorithm for power production and consumption; one that demands a more complex set of contracts and agreements to capture it properly.
 This massive complexity has been traditionally handled by dozens of contractors and service providers working disparately for their own interests.
 And that complexity is costly.
 Now, Hover has acted as the center-point of that complexity; and simultaneously serves to simplify it for our clients.
 What clients then receive is simple: improved delivery of maximum power onsite at a reduced cost.